LSUS addresses concerns about mold in Science building

 “I saw personally in my relatively detailed investigation, less than 100 foot total in this entire large Science building area,” said Dr. Eric Brown, Doctorate of Public Health Industrial Hygiene UCLA.

 “There was never any elevated concentration of mold spores that would indicate a human health hazard.
-The inches of mold growth are not hazardous especially in a large building with an active HVAC system like you guys have,” said Dr. Brown.
+The inches of mold growth are not hazardous especially in a large building with an active HVAC system like you guys have,” Brown said.

-He said there’s many types of mold and most people do not really understand how the fungus works.
-He said some may have misunderstood his original report.
+He said there are many types of mold and most people don’t really understand how the fungus works, adding that some may have misunderstood his original report.

 “The square footage and amounts of fungal growth identified do not institute an imminent health hazard and I do not recommend the Science building to be closed to faculty and students.
-However the prior to and once remediation begins I recommend removing all nonessential personnel from the building due to logistics, general safety, and airflow considerations,” said Dr. Brown.
+However the prior to and once remediation begins, I recommend removing all nonessential personnel from the building due to logistics, general safety, and airflow considerations,” Brown said.

 “We want to have a safe building.
-We wanted to make sure students, staff, and faculty know that they will be safe,” said Clark.
+We wanted to make sure students, staff, and faculty know that they will be safe,” Clark said.

-Dr. Brown will come back to LSUS for another inspection and Chancellor Clark said he will hold another campus wide meeting after those findings.
+Brown will return to LSUS for another inspection and Clark said he will hold another campus-wide meeting after the findings are issued.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.